 of aluminum!
 As such, something should be done to curb these staggering numbers.
 That “something” involves recycling of these aluminum cans.

-Aluminum cans can undergo endless recycling, without losing their quality or quantity.
+Aluminum bottles and cans can undergo endless recycling, without losing their quality or quantity.
 The recycling process only needs about 5% of the energy, which the production of new aluminum needs.
 Now that is a deal worth every effort!

 You can sort these cans separately from plastic and paper materials.
 Afterwards the sorted cans are brought to a scrap metal facility or recycling depot, melted down, and through the same manufacturing process (previously outlined in the above texts) as they did when it was first mined.